-UK road traffic regulations state that for a tandem axle trailer the maximum permitted axle weight must not exceed 16260kg if the distance between the axles is at least 1.02m and less than 1.22m.
-Regulations also state that the maximum gross weight of an unbalanced trailer must not exceed 18290kg, inclusive of the weight imposed on the towing vehicle. - The weights stamped on the machines identification plate will ensure these figures are not exceeded, and must be adhered to if the machine is to be taken on public roads.
+UK road traffic regulations state that the maximum weight bearing down on a single axle must be limited to 10170kg.
+For a tandem axle the maximum weight must not exceed 14230kg - The weights stamped on the machine's identification plate will ensure this figure is not exceeded and must be adhered to if the machine is to be taken on public roads.

 The Powermix must not be towed on the public highway at a speed greater than 32 km/h.
-UK road traffic regulations state that a speed of 32km/h must not be exceeded if the towed vehicle weighs more than 3500kg and does not have all axle suspension, and ABS brakes fitted, or if it's overall width is between 2.55 & 3m.
-UK road traffic regulations also state that brakes controlled by the tractor / towing vehicle should be fitted to a towed vehicle weighing more than 3500kg.
-Standard lighting and hydraulic brake coupling connections are provided with the Powermix and must be connected when towing the machine on the public highway.
+UK road traffic regulations state that a speed of 32km/h must not be exceeded if the towed vehicle weighs more than 3500kg and does not have all axle suspension, and ABS brakes fitted, or if its overall width is between 2.55 & 3m.

+UK road traffic regulations also state that brakes controlled by the tractor / drawing vehicle should be fitted to a towed vehicle weighing more than 3500kg.
+Standard lighting and hydraulic brake coupling connections are provided with the

+Powermix and must be connected when towing the machine on the public highway.